jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socks5.onConnectRequest.targetFacingBindHost`: Specifies the binding host
 name or address for the target-facing socket
 -   `socks5.onConnectRequest.targetFacingBindPortRange`: Specifies a binding
-port range for the target-facing socket (This rule result can be specified multiple times with each rule result specifying another port range)
+port range for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onConnectRequest.targetFacingConnectTimeout`: Specifies the timeout
 in milliseconds on waiting for the target-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
 -   `socks5.onConnectRequest.targetFacingSocketSetting`: Specifies a socket
-setting for the target-facing socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+setting for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onRequest.bindHost`: Specifies the binding host name or address for all sockets
 -   `socks5.onRequest.bindTcpPortRange`: Specifies a binding
-port range for all TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+port range for all TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.bindUdpPortRange`: Specifies a binding
-port range for all UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+port range for all UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.externalFacingBindHost`: Specifies the binding host
 name or address for all external-facing sockets
 -   `socks5.onRequest.externalFacingBindTcpPortRange`: Specifies a
-binding port range for all external-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+binding port range for all external-facing TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.externalFacingBindUdpPortRange`: Specifies a
-binding port range for all external-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+binding port range for all external-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.externalFacingSocketSetting`: Specifies a socket
-setting for all external-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+setting for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onRequest.internalFacingBindHost`: Specifies the binding
 host name or address for all internal-facing sockets
 -   `socks5.onRequest.internalFacingBindUdpPortRange`: Specifies a
-binding port range for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+binding port range for all internal-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.internalFacingSocketSetting`: Specifies a socket
-setting for all internal-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+setting for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onRequest.socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onRequest.socketSetting`: Specifies a socket setting for all sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onUdpAssociateRequest.clientFacingBindHost`: Specifies the binding
 host name or address for the client-facing UDP socket
 -   `socks5.onUdpAssociateRequest.clientFacingBindPortRange`: Specifies a
-binding port range for the client-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another port range)
+binding port range for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onUdpAssociateRequest.clientFacingSocketSetting`: Specifies a
-socket setting for the client-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+socket setting for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onUdpAssociateRequest.peerFacingBindHost`: Specifies the binding
 host name or address for the peer-facing UDP socket
 -   `socks5.onUdpAssociateRequest.peerFacingBindPortRange`: Specifies a
-binding port range for the peer-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another port range)
+binding port range for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onUdpAssociateRequest.peerFacingSocketSetting`: Specifies a socket
-setting for the peer-facing UDP socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+setting for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)

-These rule results can be used with the following rule conditions:
+These rule actions can be used with the following rule conditions:

 -   `clientAddress`
 -   `socks5.method`